 - a) a wilful and intentional act, not being the act of the worker, - b) a chance event occasioned by a physical or natural cause, and c) disablement arising out of and in the course of employment.
 (Workplace Safety and Insurance Act, s.
 2) Report all workplace accidents immediately to your Manager, Supervisor or Designate or as soon as reasonably possible if immediate medical attention is required.
 NOTE: All workplace accidents must be reported, regardless of severity (including but not limited to: cuts, puncture wounds, sprains, student aggression, back strains, musculoskeletal disorders, etc.).
 Complete the Incident / Accident Report as soon as reasonably possible and send the completed form to Human Resources.
 The Incident / Accident Report Form is available on the Board's Website and at each Board school and workplace.
 NOTE: Incident / Accident Report must be submitted within 24 hours of the accident, if the accident results in the employee: seeking health care from a health care practitioner (doctor, chiropractor, dentist, physio or occupational therapist) or not being able to earn full wages.
 NOTE: If your Principal/Supervisor is unavailable - complete and send the employee portion within 24 hours of the accident.
 The Principal/Supervisor will complete and send the Investigation portion as soon as reasonably possible.
-Report any health care from a health care practitioner (doctor, chiropractor, dentist, physio or occupational therapist) for a workplace accident on the day the health care is received.
+Report any health care from a health care practitioner (doctor, chiropractor, dentist, physic or occupational therapist) for a workplace accident on the day the health care is pnysio or occupational therapist) for a workplace accident on the day the health care is received.
 If you are seeking medical care, take the Functional Abilities Form (FAF) to the health care practitioner for completion and send to Human Resources.
 Co-operate in the accident investigation if necessary.
 Participate in an early and safe return to work.
 Report any change to your condition/injury to Human Resources.